juancastillo0/leto/README.md

 }
 ```

-`ModelRepo.getModels` will receive `true` in the `withNested` param for the `getModelsWithNested` query since `lookaheadObj.contains('nested')` will be `true` and the `withNested` param will be `false` for the `getModelsBase` query since the "nested" field was not selected.
+`ModelRepo.getModels` will receive `true` in the `withNested` param for the `getModelsWithNested` query since `lookaheadObj.contains('nested')` will be `true`.
+On the other hand, the `withNested` param will be `false` for the `getModelsBase` query since the "nested" field was not selected.

+In this way, `ModelRepo.getModels` knows what nested fields it should return.
+It could add additional joins in a SQL query, for example.

+The `PossibleSelections` class has the information about all the nested selected fields when the type of the field is a Composite Type (Object, Interface or Union).
+When it's an Union, it will provide a map from the type name Object variants to the given variant selections.
+The @skip and @include directives are already taken into account.
+You can read more about the `PossibleSelections` class in the [source code](https://github.com/juancastillo0/leto/blob/main/leto_schema/lib/src/req_ctx.dart).

 ## DataLoader

 The code in Leto is a port of [graphql/dataloader](https://github.com/graphql/dataloader).

 An easier to implement but probably less performant way of solving the N+1 problem is by using a `DataLoader`.
+It allows you to batch multiple requests and execute the complete batch in a single function call.

 ```dart